 Overnight accommodation.
 We appreciate that many people may need to travel to Manchester the day before the event and have negotiated a preferential rate with Jury's Inn Hotel for event delegates.
 Full details can be found in the confirmation details following ticket purchase.
 We will also include a list of things to do in Manchester on the day before the event (Sunday 16th October), including opening times and accessibility of various arts venues with details of exhibitions and events taking place.
 Why not make the most of a weekend in Manchester?
 If you do decide to spend the Sunday evening in Manchester, we hope you will come along to HOME to meet fellow attendees for a drink or two.

 Bursaries.
 We want to make the event as accessible and inclusive as possible.
 Bursaries are available for those who would benefit from financial support in order to attend the event.
-Information on how to apply for a bursary is available on the website and the deadline for bursary applications is Monday 19th September: www.whatnextculture.co.uk/nationalevent
+Information on how to apply for a bursary is available on the website: www.whatnextculture.co.uk/nationalevent

 Digital involvement.
 If you can't join us for the event in Manchester then we still want you to be involved in the conversation!
 We will be holding remote workshops online, with actions from those sessions feeding into the wider conversation, outcomes and actions.
 You can find full information about how to join the digital workshops on our website, a little closer to the event.
 We will be live-streaming as much of the day as possible, via our website: www.whatnextculture.co.uk